yejianye/jshint.vim/README.markdown

 Installation
 -----------------------

 - Make sure you have a JavaScript interpreter installed.
-On Linux jslint.vim supports Spidermonkey, Rhino, and node.js.
+On Linux jshint.vim supports Spidermonkey, Rhino, and node.js.
 Spidermonkey or node.js are recommended because Rhino tends to have a long startup time.